datalad-handbook/book/docs/basics/101-139-privacy.rst

 .. find-out-more:: Help!
 I accidentally saved sensitive information to Git!

 	The only lasting way to remove contents from the dataset history completely is to substantially rewrite the dataset's history via tools such as ``git-filter-repo`` or ``git filter-branch``, two very dangerous and potentially destructive operations.
-	If you ever need to go there, the advanced section :ref:`cleanup` contains a paragraph on "Getting contents out of Git".

 Strategy 2: Restrict access via third party service or file system permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^